What You Need to Know About Technical Education High School Teacher

 - Agriscience Instructor

-In 2016, there was an estimated number of 78,700 jobs in the United States for Technical Education High School Teacher.
+In the United States, there were 78,700 jobs for Technical Education High School Teacher in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Technical Education High School Teacher by 2026.
-The BLS estimates 6,000 yearly job openings in this field.
+There will be an estimated 6,000 positions for Technical Education High School Teacher per year.

 The states with the most job growth for Technical Education High School Teacher are Utah, Nevada, and Texas.
 Watch out if you plan on working in Vermont, Connecticut, or Wyoming.
 These states have the worst job growth for this type of profession.